About Ohio State's Emergency Radiology Fellowship

 - Three recent letters of recommendation (obtained within one year of application)

 Applicant selection is based on a review of the required submitted documentation.
-Applicants will be interviewed by the program director and other section faculty on an ongoing basis
+Applicants will be interviewed by the program director and other section faculty on an ongoing basis.
+Applicants may apply for only one fellowship program.

 Meet the Program Director